 - “We have a lot of people come through with the cloth bags,” Branch said.
 “It’s really is cool to see people embracing it.”

-Draw at least two relevant diagram (*these must be your own drawing and labelling)
+Draw at least two relevant diagrams (*these must be your own drawing and labeling)

 - Negative externality of consumption ( plastic bags – external cost – environmental hazards) + effect of banning